 These drugs, originally developed for persons with Alzheimer’s disease, help improve the brain’s ability to function.
 In fact, these drugs may even be more effective for Lewy body patients than for Alzheimer’s patients.
 Parkinson’s disease medications, such as Sinemet®, Parcopa®, and Stalevo®, may also be prescribed in the event that the person has increasing trouble with movement.

 Persons with Lewy body dementia should not take antipsychotic drugs unless otherwise directed by a physician.
-Even though these medications can help manage hallucinations, in Lewy body patients, these drugs can make movement problems worse.
+Even though these medications can help manage hallucinations, in Lewy body patients they can make movement problems worse.

 The most important thing to realize when caring for someone with Lewy body dementia is there is a need for flexibility.
 A person with LBD’s symptoms may change from day to day, becoming better or worse, and this can be difficult for caregivers to explain and handle.
 People with Alzheimer’s tend to become confused and agitated at night, a condition called “sundowning”; with LBD, those sundowning behaviors can strike at any time of day.
 Remind yourself and others that your loved one is not simply “acting up.”
 Maintaining a consistent day-to-day routine will help make agitation and confusion less frequent and easier to manage.
 It’s also a good idea to keep your loved one with LBD away from large crowds and noisy environments.
 At home, use a calm voice and play soothing music.